Fading Audio and Audio Effects

 Either install the missing audio effect and restart QLab, or remove the missing effect from the Audio FX tab of the inspector of the target cue.

-An audio or video license is required to fade playback rate, fade audio effects, fade patches, or use Timecode triggers.
+An audio or video license is required to fade audio objects, playback rate, audio effects, or patches, or use Timecode triggers.
 A video license is required to fade video geometry or video effects.
 Install the appropriate type of license or adjust the cue to avoid using licensed features to clear this warning.

 Still have a question?